CCI-MOC/documentation/docs/source/networking/moc-vlan-distribution.md

  1. FreeIPA server (one will be duplicated at BU),
  1. Foreman (might be multiple for different env)
  1. RHEL repo server, just 1 for all environemtns.
 Public IP with limited access.
- 1. HIL server (maybe multiple for different environments)
- 1. Gateway/router for HIL/BMI services (again, could be multiple)
- 1. HIL client (again, could be multiple)
+ 1. Gateway/routers
- 1. DNS servers for massopen.cloud, openapp.cloud, mocapps.cloud
+ 1. DNS servers for massopen.cloud
     - 1 Management instance and 2 DNS servers for massopen.cloud
     - same thing for the other 2 domains.
     - a total of 6 VMs
  1. Additional internal DNS
  1. Kaizen's RadosGW will be here.
- 1. cacti - for statistics
  1. Nagios - for monitoring.
- 1. Other ssh gateways.
  1. IPMI gateways.

 Each environment gets around 300 to 400 VLANs which will leave room for expansion for more environments. \